DrenTey/CCf-CertProj-03-DocumentationP/README.md

 # CCf-CertProj-03-DocumentationP
-Project done for Responsive Web Design Certification from freeCodeCamp
+Project done for "Responsive Web Design Certification" from freeCodeCamp

 ## Aim of the project:
-The goal of the second project was to ** build a webpage representing _a technical documention/or manual_ to some issues**.
+The goal of this second project was to ** build a webpage representing _a technical documention/or manual_ to some issues**.
-The main conditions as far as I remember were:
+The main conditions:
 - It has to have a left-side navigation bar (nav) which on the big/medium screens will be fixed to the left side of the display, and on small screens/ mobile phones will be at the top of display, and then it will disappear when looking at other content.
 - The navigation bar has to have as much hyperlinks as there is sections in the documents, but there have to be at least 5 sections in the document.
 - Within 5+ sections of the document there have to be certain amount of "li" elements (list index of order/undorder lists), certain amount of "code" elements, and of paragraphs?